charukagimhan2020-hub/url-scanner/README.md

 This project is intended strictly for educational purposes and cybersecurity awareness training.

-The scanner uses heuristic analysis and should not be considered a replacement for professional threat intelligence platforms or enterprise security tools.
+The scanner uses heuristic analysis and should not be considered a replacement for professional threat intelligence platforms or enterprise security solutions.

-Results should be treated as guidance rather than definitive security assessments.
+Results should be treated as educational guidance rather than definitive security assessments.

 The author assumes no responsibility for misuse of this software.